lowlowd/WEALTHSIMPLE-BONUS/src/data/post/add-referral-code-after-signup.md

 ### I added the code and funded $1.
 Why haven't I received my bonus yet?

-While Wealthsimple aims to pay the base $25 bonus within 24 hours of funding, it can sometimes take up to 5-10 business days if the system needs to verify your deposit.
-Larger bonuses (like the $1000 Generation bonus) often take longer to process, typically landing within 14 days after your funding period ends.
+While Wealthsimple aims to pay the base $25 bonus within 24 hours of funding, it can sometimes take up to 5-10 business days if the system needs to verify your deposit.[^3] Larger bonuses (like the $1000 Generation bonus) often take longer to process, typically landing within 14 days after your funding period ends.

 ### What if I made a mistake entering my referral code?